 So we decided to start our own touring company.
-That's when we met Steve Smith, and at the same time got involved with Rick Steves, starting the company's very first France tours with Steve (who is now Rick's Manager of Guide Services).
+That's when we met Steve Smith, and at the same time got involved with Rick Steves, starting the company's very first France tours with Steve (who is now Manager of Guide Services at Rick Steves).

 What are the main challenges for a couple when both work as guides?

 It was challenging when our two daughters were young.
 Nowadays, with both of our daughters at the university in Paris, it is much more easy.
 The most challenging thing for us now is organizing everything for our cat and two dogs!

 You have an apartment in Paris and a home in rural Burgundy.
 This sounds perfect!
 Is it difficult to manage two homes with so much travel?